needle-tools/needle-engine-support/documentation/for-unity-developers.md

 Needle Engine provides a tight integration into the Unity Editor.
 This allows developers and designers alike to work together in a familiar environment and deliver fast, performant and lightweight web-experiences.

-The following guide is mainly aimed at developers with a Unity3D background but it may also be useful for developers with a web or threejs background.
-It tries to cover some basics in Typescript and Javascript, differences to C# and then dives into topics of how certain things are done in Unity vs in threejs or Needle Engine.
+The following guide is mainly aimed at developers with a Unity3D background but it may also be useful for developers with a web or three.js background.
+It tries to cover some basics in Typescript and Javascript, differences to C# and then dives into topics of how certain things are done in Unity vs in three.js or Needle Engine.

 ### The Basics
-Needle Engine is a 3d web engine running on-top threejs.
+Needle Engine is a 3d web engine running on-top of [three.js](https://threejs.org/).
 Three.js is one of the most popular 3D webgl based rendering libraries for the web.
-Whenever we refer to a `gameObject` in Needle Engine we are basically also talking about a threejs `Object3D`, the base type of any object in threejs.
+Whenever we refer to a `gameObject` in Needle Engine we are *actually* also talking about a three.js `Object3D`, the base type of any object in three.js.
 Both terms can be used interchangeably.
 Any `gameObject` *is* a `Object3D`.

-This also means that - if you are already familiar with threejs - you will have no problem at all using Needle Engine.
-Everything you can do with threejs can be done in Needle Engine as well.
+This also means that - if you are already familiar with three.js - you will have no problem at all using Needle Engine.
+Everything you can do with three.js can be done in Needle Engine as well.
 You are free to use as much or as little of the Needle Engine framework for you development as you like.

 ### Key differences between C#, Javascript or Typescript